 - She constantly changes her mind without telling anyone and just expects them to know.

 This three-hour phone call provided us with the often-repeated catchphrase of the holiday, “Marissa, I AM being patient”.

 We waited around in the general departure area for eight or nine hours before we were eventually allowed into the business lounge, which wasn’t much better.
 The only food available was yesterday’s leftover sandwiches, but it was the first time we had eaten in close to a day.
-After a total of 19 hours waiting around in Kiev airport we were finally allowed on the plane, all the crew were refreshed and well-rested (they didn’t get taken to the same hotel as the passengers).
-We boarded, took our seats and were then told that they had forgotten to refuel in the time we had been stuck there, leaving us ground-bound for another two hours.
+After a total of 19 hours waiting around in Kiev airport we were finally allowed on the plane, all the crew were refreshed and well-rested, as they hadn’t been taken to the same hotel as the passengers.
+We boarded, took our seats, and were then told that they had forgotten to refuel in the time we had been stuck there, leaving us ground-bound for another two hours.
 We were supposed to land in Singapore at 3:30pm on Sunday, but instead we arrived at 9:30pm on Monday, only 30 hours late.
 Our flight was so late that there was minor confusion at Changi Airport in Singapore, because there was another flight due with the same flight number!

 Well, I think that covers most of the places that Anna and myself have been and some of the experiences we’ve had.
 Remember, if you want to see more, all of the photos from each trip are on my Facebook page.